aldijulfiansyah/movie-mduble/readme.md

-UI isn't friendly for mobile view. the design will update as soon as i can 😘
+UI isn't friendly for mobile view. responsive design will update as soon as i can 😘. tailwind or chakra?